 - Create insurance claims and perform billing processes

-Get certified in as little as 10 months
+Earn your Medical Assistant Certification in as little as 10 months!

-Community Care College is the only Medical Assistant program in the Tulsa area who is ABHES approved.
-Our graduates can sit for the Certified Medical Assistant or CMA (AAMA) credential.
-The CMA is nationally recognized as the “gold standard of Medical Assisting certifications” and allows the recipient to work anywhere in the United States without having to attain additional education or licensure in another state.
+Community Care College is the only Medical Assistant program in the Tulsa area accredited by ABHES.
+Our graduates are able to sit for the Certified Medical Assistant or CMA (AAMA) Examination.
+The CMA is nationally recognized as the “gold standard of Medical Assisting certifications” and allows the recipient to work anywhere in the United States without having to attain additional education, licensure, or credential in another state.

 *Graduates of the online program are eligible to sit for the RMA, not the CMA